Hendler/logical/README.md

 ```
 This will generate Prolog code for the given English statements and validate its correctness.

-To execute Prolog code and determine its truth value, use the `run_logic_task` function:
+To execute Prolog code and determine its truth value, use the `run_logic_task` command:
 ```
-$ invoke run-logic-task --prolog-code-path='./path/to/prolog_code.pl'
+$ invoke run-logic-task --prolog-code-path='./logical/prolog_output.pl'
 ```
-This function dynamically determines the main predicate and executes the Prolog query to find its truth value.
+This command reads the specified Prolog code file, dynamically determines the main predicate, and executes the Prolog query to find its truth value.

 To run tests and verify the correctness of the Prolog statements generated, use the following command:
 ```